Types of Bone Grafts

 There are three types of bone graft procedures: autogenous, allograft, and xenograft.

-also use human bone transplanted to the area in the mouth being restored.
-However, allografts do not use the patient's own bone.
-Instead, the bone usually comes from cadavers who have donated their bone to bone-banks.
+Allografts also use human bone transplanted to the area in the mouth being restored.
+However, allografts do not use the patient’s own bone.
+Instead, the bone usually comes from cadavers who have donated their bone to bone banks.
 All allograft bone material is carefully screened and is considered very safe.

-also replace bone in the area requiring treatment, however the bone comes from a non-human source.
+Xenografts also replace bone in the area requiring treatment, however the bone comes from a non-human source.
 Usually the non-human source is bovine (cow).
-Allografts and Xenografts are used because they do not require a second surgical site to harvest bone and ample amounts of bone can be easily attained.
+Allografts and xenografts are used because they do not require a second surgical site to harvest bone and ample amounts of bone can be easily attained.

-Local anesthesia is used to numb the area where the bone will be removed as well as the location where the bone will be augmented.
+Local anesthesia is used to numb the area where the bone will be removed, as well as the location where the bone will be augmented.
 An incision is made in the gums around where the bone will be augmented.
-This is done so that the dentist can see exactly how much bone will be need before harvesting it from the patient (if an autogenous graft is being performed).
+Dr. Bradshaw can see exactly how much bone will be needed before harvesting it from the patient (if an autogenous graft is being performed).

 Often, patients who have lost teeth in the upper jaw require a sinus lift in order to have dental implants placed.
 This is because the bone in the area where teeth are missing naturally begins to shrink, or resorbs, over time.

 As a result, the sinuses expand to occupy the empty space where the bone used to be.
 With insufficient bone to securely place the dental implant, a sinus lift is necessary to move the sinus where it is meant to be and to place additional bone in the area.